Load testing and inspection of theatre and stage lifting equipment

 We have never had equipment fail its load test, That's because we start by inspecting and servicing the equipment first.
 We look for cracks, bends, warps, loose fittings and fraying cables.

 Camstage also likes to start by checking the last report to see what was found then.
 The inspection will end with another report for the company.

-It adapts the tests to the facility, whether it is a community theatre, cinema with a stage or a corporate site like a bank that makes frequent presentations.
+We adapt the tests to the facility, whether it is a community theatre, cinema with a stage, or a corporate site like a bank that makes frequent presentations.
 But the tests always meet the required standards.
 In the UK, the Lifting Operations and Lifting Equipment Regulations, (LOLER) cover three main areas:

 - Lifting operations are properly planned and managed.